Rajlaxmi/rajlaxmi.github.io/_posts/2024-07-01-Learning-Techniques.md

 ### No Multitasking

-Focusing on one task at a time rather than attempting to juggle multiple tasks simultaneously.
-It enhances concentration, reduces errors, and improves productivity and learning outcomes.
+Enhances concentration, reduces errors, and improves productivity and learning outcomes.

 ### Minimizing Distractions

-Removing or reducing distractions in the study environment to maintain focus and concentration.
-It includes strategies like turning off notifications, finding a quiet space, or using noise-canceling headphones.
+Removing distractions to maintain focus and concentration.

 ### Time Management